InstantWebP2P/appnet.link-controller/nameserver-iwebpp/cluster.md

 * every node can run alonely, or join a cluster
 * any node can be plain node, or Seed node
 * when node join cluster, need describe one or more Seed nodes to connect
-* Seed node used to plain node retrieve cluster state info when bootup
+* Seed node used for plain node retrieve cluster state info when bootup
-* every node exchange cluster state info automatically, including cluster toponology and vURL information
+* every node exchange cluster state info automatically, including cluster toponology and vURL/peerService information

 ## Architecture